 - Compatible with Auto-Empty charging station

 I would say the only real stinger to this model is the price tag.
-But considering the price of some of the highest-end Roomba or other top brands, the Roborock S7 is still well below the threshold.
+But considering the price of some of the highest-end Roomba or other top brands, the Roborock S7 is still within that price range.

 All-in-all, I do think the S7 is a good value.
 It has a number of impressive features, many of which aren’t available on many other brands.